Exact Matching: Correct Parity and FPT Parameterized by Independence Number: Introduction

-\textbf{Our results.} From now on, when we say that an algorithm has polynomial running time, we mean a deterministic algorithm, whose running time is bounded by $\text{poly}(n)$, even if $\alpha, \beta, k$ are not bounded by a constant.
-We show in this paper how the problem BCPM can be used to solve EM.
-Precisely, our results are the following: \begin{itemize} \item We show that EM reduces to BCPM in FPT time parameterized by $\alpha$ in the following sense: There exists an algorithm, which performs two oracle calls to BCPM, and solves EM on general graphs, in running time $f(\alpha)n^{O(1)}$.
+\textbf{Our results.} From now on, when we say that an algorithm has \textit{polynomial running time}, we mean a deterministic algorithm, whose running time is bounded by $\text{poly}(n)$, even if $\alpha, \beta, k$ are not bounded by a constant.
+We show in this paper how BCPM can be used to solve EM.
+Precisely, our results are the following: \begin{itemize} \item We show that EM reduces to BCPM in FPT time parameterized by $\alpha$ in the following sense: There exists an algorithm, which performs a single oracle call to BCPM, and solves EM on general graphs, in running time $f(\alpha)n^{O(1)}$.
 (The result holds analogously for the bipartite independence number $\beta$).
-Without access to the BCPM oracle, the algorithm outputs a perfect matching with either $k-1$ or $k$ red edges or deduces that the answer of the given EM-instance is "No". (\Cref{sec:reduction-EM-BCPM}.) \item CPM can be solved in polynomial time for all graphs. (\Cref{sec:correct-parity-general}) \item On bipartite graphs, the more difficult problem BCPM can be solved in polynomial time. (\Cref{sec:BCPM-bipartite}.) \item As a consequence, there is an FPT algorithm parameterized by $\beta$ which solves EM on bipartite graphs. \end{itemize}
+Without access to the BCPM oracle, the algorithm outputs a perfect matching with either $k-1$ or $k$ red edges or deduces that the answer of the given EM-instance is "No" (\Cref{sec:reduction-EM-BCPM}). \item CPM can be solved in polynomial time for all graphs (\Cref{sec:correct-parity-general}).
+This insight is based on a deep result by Lov\'{a}sz~\cite{lovasz}. \item On bipartite graphs, the more difficult problem BCPM can be solved in polynomial time (\Cref{th:FPTBCPM}).
+As a consequence, there is an FPT algorithm parameterized by $\beta$ which solves EM on bipartite graphs (\Cref{thm:main-thm-beta}). \end{itemize}